karabayse/edabit/README.md

 * Return first and last parameters
 * Clear all the hurdles
 * Filter out Strings from a list
 * Find the index of a given item
+* Reverse a string recursively